Mufamadi-ntanganedzeni-brighton/Emergency_response/README.md

 Emergency Response App

 Project Overview
 The Emergency Response App is designed to connect people with emergency responders like police, medics, and security.
-It works through a mobile app and local response points to make sure help arrives faster when it’s needed most.
+It works through a mobile app and local response points to make sure help arrives faster when it’s needed most

 How It Works
 1. The App
    - Users create an account and can add family members or devices.
-   - In an emergency, pressing the “Help” button sends your location and details to:
+   - In an emergency, pressing the Help button sends your location and details to:
      - Nearby police or security patrols
      - Medical responders or ambulances
      - Family or trusted contacts